Tips for decorating a Christmas Tree

 While we are talking trees, here are a few of my more memorable Christmas trees.

-And now, going back to the Christmas tree that started it all.
+And now, going back to the Christmas tree that started it all!
+Look at those boots and the Flocked tree with pink ornaments.
+My mom was ahead of her time!

-Those are the tips I’ve shared with my own grown daughters, and I hope you find them helpful also.
+Those are the tips I’ve shared with my own grown daughters, and I hope you find them helpful as well.
 Happy Decorating!

-If you are looking for an artificial tree, this is a beautiful one!!
+If you are looking for an artificial tree, take a peek at my Lowe’s Storefront for some of my favorites.

 RELATED CHRISTMAS POSTS: